Blake Acres: AFL career

 Following the 2022 season, Acres sought to explore the trade market after being given a low-ball offer from Fremantle, and was traded to in exchange for a future third round draft pick.
 Acres immediately established a permanent wingman position in the Carlton team, and recorded career best numbers in disposals and rebounds.

 Acres made a memorable impact in the 2023 finals series, which was Carlton's first finals series after a club record nine-year drought: in the final quarter of the six-point elimination final win against Sydney, Acres made two diving saves for rushed behinds, and kicked a steadying goal to put Carlton 14 points ahead in the 22nd minute; and in the two-point semi-final win against Melbourne, he kicked the go-ahead goal with less than a minute remaining.

 Statistics

-Statistics are correct to the end of the 2025 season.